tbicr/django-pg-zero-downtime-migrations/README.md

 Allowed values:
 - `True` - run deferred sql similar to default django way.
 - `False` - run deferred sql as soon as possible.

+#### PgBouncer and timeouts

+In case you using [PgBouncer](https://www.pgbouncer.org/) and expect timeouts will work as expected you need make sure that run migrations using [session pool_mode](https://www.pgbouncer.org/config.html#pool_mode).

 ## How it works